5 things to know about the redistricting battle in Texas and beyond

 As the threat of Republicans winning additional seats because of redistricting looms large for Democrats, many have begun to fight back.

-California’s Democratic Gov. Gavin Newsom put a constitutional amendment before voters this fall that would ask them to approve congressional maps drawn by California Democrats to be more favorable to their party.
+California’s Democratic Gov. Gavin Newsom put a constitutional amendment before voters last fall that would ask them to approve congressional maps drawn by California Democrats to be more favorable to their party.
 Currently, Democrats represent 43 of California’s 52 congressional districts.

 The current districts were drawn by an independent commission, as mandated by California law.
 Newsom indicated that he still supports the commission and that the new legislature-drawn maps would merely be a temporary response to the mid-decade redistricting elsewhere.
 He told reporters that he supports returning the responsibility to draw congressional districts to the independent commission at the time of the 2030 U.S. census and all subsequent U.S. censuses.

 The Democrat-controlled California Assembly released a new congressional map designed to favor Democrats, which passed the California Senate in a 30-8 vote and the California Assembly in a 57-20 vote.
-California voters approved Proposition 50, which would result in the enactment of the new congressional map, last week.
+California voters approved Proposition 50, which would result in the enactment of the new congressional map, last November.

 A Google spreadsheet analyzing the results of the 2024 presidential election in the old and new congressional districts created by the political blog The Downballot shows that the new map transforms three of the nine seats currently held by Republicans into districts that backed Vice President Kamala Harris by double digits in the 2024 presidential election: California’s 1st District, California’s 3rd District and California’s 41st District.